 Sri Lanka is a beautiful country with a lot to offer to visitors.
 While Sri Lanka is a relatively small country it boasts 8 UNESCO Heritage Sites, 26 National Parks, and a miles upon miles of beautiful coastline along with so many other wonderful points of cultural interest.
 You can read more about 7 of those wonderful points of interest by clicking here.
 As I talked about in my recent post on my Thoughts and Feelings about Sri Lanka my friends and I were surprised by how beautiful and unique Sri Lanka was.
 We all want to make a return trip which we had not expected when we were planning our adventure.
 This 10 day itinerary is the perfect taste of the wonders Sri Lanka has to offer.
 If you can spend longer you totally should but try for a minimum of 10 days.
 The 10 days gives you the perfect start to see many of the country’s highlights and get some beach time in too!!

-This post also contains affiliate links, which means I receive a some money if you make a purchase using these links which goes to keeping this blog running.
+This post also contains affiliate links, which means I receive a some money if you make a purchase using these links (at no extra cost to you!).

 WHERE YOU WILL VISIT WITH YOUR 10 DAYS IN SRI LANKA WITH THIS ITINERARY